Healthdirect Free Australian health advice you can count on.

 • relieve pressure on your brain

-• reduce the size of the tumour to make it easier to be treated with chemotherapy or radiotherapy
+• reduce the size of the tumour so chemotherapy or radiotherapy will be more effective

 Radiotherapy

-Radiotherapy (radiation therapy) involves treatment with x-rays to destroy the cancer or delay its growth.
+Radiotherapy (radiation therapy) involves treatment with x-rays to destroy the brain cancer or slow its growth.
 Radiotherapy is often given after surgery.
-It is aimed carefully so that healthy tissue near the cancer is protected.
-Sometimes radiotherapy is combined with chemotherapy.
+It is aimed carefully so that healthy brain tissue near the cancer is not damaged.
+Sometimes, radiotherapy is combined with chemotherapy.

 Chemotherapy

-Chemotherapy uses drugs to kill cancer cells, while causing as little damage as possible to healthy cells.
+Chemotherapy uses medicines to kill cancer cells, while causing as little damage as possible to healthy cells.

-Chemotherapy drugs for brain cancer are usually either swallowed, or given through a drip inserted into your vein (intravenously).
-They travel through the bloodstream killing cells that grow quickly, such as cancer cells.
+Chemotherapy medicines for brain cancer are usually either swallowed or given through a tube inserted into your vein.
+They travel through the bloodstream, killing cells that grow quickly, such as cancer cells.

-If you have headaches or seizures you may be given anticonvulsant medication to manage them.
+If you have headaches or seizures you may be given anticonvulsant (anti-seizure) medicine to manage them.
 Steroids are sometimes given to reduce inflammation around a brain tumour.

 Palliative care

-Palliative care is the name given to treatment that aims to manage your symptoms and make you as comfortable as possible, without trying to cure your cancer.
-Palliative care is often given when cancer has reached an advanced stage, but it can also be used at other stages of the illness.
+Palliative care is the name given to treatment that aims to manage your symptoms and make you as comfortable as possible, without necessarily trying to cure your cancer.
+Palliative care is often given when brain cancer has reached an advanced stage, but it can also be used during earlier stages of the illness.

 Symptoms caused by treatment for brain tumours

-Surgery, radiation, chemotherapy, and other treatments can produce symptoms themselves, while they work to reduce the impact of the tumour.
+Surgery, radiotherapy, chemotherapy, and other treatments can produce symptoms themselves, while they work to reduce the impact of the tumour.

-For example, radiotherapy has side effects including nausea and headaches and chemotherapy has side effects that include vomiting and fatigue.
+For example, radiotherapy has side effects including nausea and headaches.
+Chemotherapy commonly causes side effects such as vomiting and fatigue.
+Talk to your treating team about how to manage these symptoms.

 Resources and support